NicolasLopes7/NicolasLopes7/README.md

 ### 🔭&nbsp; Goals for 2021
 - Create my YouTube Channel, and start to stream at Twitch.
-- Work as software engineer in a company

 ### ☕️&nbsp; Wanna chat?
 👉🏼&nbsp; send an DM for me on [Instagram](https://www.instagram.com/nicolaslopess__/?hl=pt-br)!